realworldocaml/book/en/guided-tour.md

 ### Refs

-We can declare a single mutable value by using a `ref`, which is a record type with a single mutable field that is defined in the standard library.
+We can create a single mutable value by using a `ref`.
+The `ref` type comes pre-defined in the standard library, but there's nothing really special about it.
+It's just a record type with a single mutable field called `contents`.

 ```ocaml
 # let x = { contents = 0 };;